archfizz/slotmachine/README.markdown

 SlotMachine
 ===========

-A dynamic page content container for PHP 5.3
+A dynamic page content container for PHP 5.3 through PHP 7.0 and HHVM.

 Version 1.0 is fully released, build on top of Pimple 1.0.

-__2015-04-24__ Version 2.0 development has been abandoned in favor of skipping straight to Version 3.0.
-This will also use Pimple 3 instead of Pimple 2.
-Please see the GitHub issues for an overview.
+Version 2.0 provides compatibility with PHP 7, Symfony 3 and Pimple 2.

 Each 'slot' on a page can have its content changed by query parameters, allowing for any possible number of permutations of content on the same page.